Track

 Checking the parachute lines.

 Let the balloon filling begin.
 80 cubic feet of helium should be enough.
-Note the two lines running to the balloon... just in case.
+Note the two

 That's a big balloon!